hsnbulut/PISA_Example/README.md

 # PISA Example
- I prepared this repository for students and academicians in the Department of Applied Mathematics and Informatics at the University of South Bohemia.
+ I prepared this repository for students and academicians in the Institute of Statistics, Operation Research and Mathematics at the Slovak University of Agriculture in Nitra.
- I will mention parametric and non-parametric multivariate hypothesis tests for the Erasmus+ Staff Teaching program in České Budějovice.
+ I will mention parametric and non-parametric multivariate hypothesis tests for the Erasmus+ Staff Teaching program in Nitra, Slovakia.
  We will use the PISA Example dataset to perform these hypothesis tests.

-These data set consists of five columns (variables) and 1500 rows (students) for five different countries (Switzerland, Czechia, Türkiye, France, and Italy).
+This dataset consists of five columns (variables) and 1500 rows (students) for five different countries (Slovakia, Czechia, Türkiye, France, and Italy).
 We randomly sample 300 students for each country.
 Our variables are below:

 - Nation